 - “And remember that you are a good girl because of Jesus and thank Him for it!”

 You see, right there, I was encouraging Starr in right believing.
 I also encouraged her to lay in bed and talk to God about this.
 She knows that she does not have the ability in and of herself to change herself and that the Holy Spirit will produce the fruit of self-control as she refuses condemnation and stays in rest!

-This doesn’t mean that we don’t correct our girls when they misbehave because we do, but if we do not help them get their believing right, there will be no hope for them in the area of their behavior.
+If we simply focus on our kids behavior but do not help them get their believing right, there will be no hope for them in the area of their behavior.
 Sure, they could produce some of the right actions from trying hard enough, but behavior modification and heart transformation are two different things.

 There is a pharisaical (hypocritical) attitude that comes in when we are intent on behavior modification rather than heart transformation.

 Always remember that when we try to control ourselves with rules, those rules work on us from the outside, but they can’t change our heart.
 On the contrary, us receiving God’s grace (His unmerited, unearned, undeserved favor) begins to change us from the inside out which is why grace produces heart transformation!